ArchiveBox/docs/Quickstart.md

 ArchiveBox [officially supports](./Install#system-support) **Ubuntu**, **FreeBSD**, and **macOS**, but likely runs on many other systems.
 You can run it on any system that supports **Docker**, including Windows.

-If you want to use Docker or Docker Compose to run ArchiveBox, see the [[Docker]] instructions instead.
+If you want to use Docker or Docker Compose to run ArchiveBox, see the [[Docker]] page.

 First, we install the ArchiveBox [dependencies](./Install#dependencies), then we create a folder to store the archive data, and finally, we import the list of links to the archive by running `./archive <links_file>`.